babatake/pymeep-examples/README.md

 - `examples/meep_calculation1.py`: A full 3D simulation of a bent silicon waveguide defined from a GDS file, with MaterialGrid.
 - `Bend_waveguide2.gds`: Corresponding layout file used in the example.

+- `examples/meep_calculation3.py`: examples/meep_calculation3.py: A full 3D simulation of a straight silicon waveguide defined from a GDS file, with MaterialGrid.
+This script places flux monitors at the input and output sides of the 　　waveguide, and computes the transmission spectrum over the wavelength range from 1.5 to 1.6 µm.
+- `straight_waveguide2.gds`: Corresponding layout file used in the example.
 ## 🔧 Requirements

 - Python 3.8+